Amandil/django-tech-test/README.md

 ### Not done
 * Tests are not data-driven and have hard-coded values.
 * Did not use Django REST framework, API is simple and not resource-oriented
+* Does not check if email address is unique, reasonably assumed Django would handle it

 ## Overview